Ye-Ji-Kim/NAVER-AI-RUSH-VISION/efficientnet/README.md

 # Spam classification

-Repo for training a baseline model for the AI Rush Spam classification challenge.
-The model is just a simple ResNet50v2 model.
+Folder for training a model using EfficientNet for the AI Rush Spam classification challenge.
+The model is just a **EfficientNetB3** model.
 We first fine-tune the last layer a few epochs and then train the full model until convergence.
 Note that the dataset has unlabeled data, but to train the baseline model we only use the labeled data.